Tifariti: Politics

-In October 2003, the Polisario Front held its XI General Popular Congress here, electing officials to its executive National Secretariat, the exile parliament of the Sahrawi National Council, as well as reelecting (92%) Mohamed Abdelaziz as Secretary General, as has been the case since 1976.
+In October 2003, the Polisario Front held its XI General Popular Congress here, electing officials to its executive National Secretariat, the exile parliament of the Sahrawi National Council, as well as reelecting (92%) Mohamed Abdelaziz as Secretary General.

 In December 2007, with the presence of 250 international delegates, the XII General Popular Congress of the POLISARIO was held again in Tifariti.
 Abdelaziz was reelected again (85%), although he proposed to regulate alternation in the leadership of the Polisario Front.
 Also, the members of the National Secretariat were elected.

 Between 2010 and 2012, Larabas Said Jumani (a former minister of the SADR) was the first mayor of Tifariti.
 He was replaced in 2012 by Mohammed Salem Dayah.

 Culture

 In February 2009, the town hosted the "International Conference on Urbanization and Reconstruction of Liberated Areas".
 The participants signed the "Declaration of Tifariti", with three principal aims: